scipion-em/docs/_sources/docs/developer/tutorials/creating-streaming-protocol.rst.txt

                         break
             ftp.close()

-NOTE: We are aware that the code above will work only with entries having the file under a "data/Movies" folder.
+.. note:: We are aware that the code above will work only with entries having the file under a "data/Movies" folder.
           This works for at least 10200 entry and a smarter ftp navigation is needed to work with all EMPIAR entries.

 While the stopping criteria is not met, it will be downloading files to the protocol's temporary folder.
 Once the download of file is finished it is moved to the extra folder.